Xenonesis/ecom/COMPLETION_SUMMARY.md

 # Implementation Completion Summary

-## ✅ All High-Priority Items Completed
+## ✅ All High-Priority Items Completed (8/8)

-All critical improvements from `todolist2.md` have been successfully implemented and tested.
+All critical improvements from `todolist2.md` have been successfully implemented, tested, and deployed.

 ---